MajorCodingMistakesWereMade/Krashlas/README.md

 ## How It Works
 ![Alt text](krashlas.png)

+Note: X is used to the "ch" diagraph

 Eventually I want to make it Midi compatible but for now my goal is essential, "O kurva! Česka Teto".

 ## Requirements